-- The course takes into consideration the guidelines and principals of the Canadian Centre for Occupational Health and Safety (CCOHS). - This course reflects the Canadian Standards Association CSA B354.7:17 & CSA B354.8:17 Mobile elevating work platforms. - The course provides the minimum requirements for the primary training of operators for Mobile Elevating Work Platforms (MEWPs). - Due to the different design of equipment classified as Mobile Elevating Work Platforms, certain statements in this program may not apply. - The course is intended to supplement a company's larger Health & Safety Management System. - In this course the participant is responsible for researching and determining the specific legislation and regulations that apply to them.
+- The course provides the minimum requirements for the training of operators for Mobile Elevating Work Platforms (MEWPs). - Due to the different design of equipment classified as Mobile Elevating Work Platforms, certain statements in this program may not apply. - The course is intended to supplement a company's larger Health & Safety Management System.